BAMeScience/PepGM/readme.md

 As PepGM relies on SearchGUI to perform the database search, a SearchGUI parameters file, specifying the database search parameters, has to be provided.
 The easiest way for generating that file is through the GUI provided by SearchGUI.
 Should this not be usable for your setup, the CLI to set SearchGUI parameters is described [here](http://compomics.github.io/projects/searchgui#user-defined-modifications)

 ### Using the graphical user interface (under development)
-The Graphical user interface (GUI) is designed to run Snakemake workflows without modifying the configuration file manually in a text editor.
-Write a config file from scratch or edit an existing config file.
+The Graphical user interface (GUI) is developed to run Snakemake workflows without modifying the configuration file manually in a text editor.
+You can write a config file from scratch or edit an existing config file.
-When modifying the config file in between runs, make sure to press the Read button before running.
+When modifying the config file in between runs, make sure to press the Write button before running.
 <div align="center">
     <img src="images/gui.png" alt="gui" width="600">
 </div>